Datahenge/btu_scheduler_daemon/WHY.md

 4. Allow website users to configure and update both Schedules and Tasks in real time.
 And be confident the Scheduler makes the changes immediately.
 5. Capture *all* the results of a Scheduled Tasks in a human-readble Log table, viewable on the Frappe app's website.

-It was the latter 3 requirements that convinced me the out-of-the-box `Scheduled Job Types` (Frapp v13) would never work.
-I needed to write my own applications.
+It was the latter 3 requirements that convinced me the out-of-the-box `Scheduled Job Types` (*Frappe Core v13*) would never work for me.
+I would need to write my own solution.

 ### What Code?
 What Schedules?